MalaysiaOfficial Name: Malaysia

 Safety and Security

-THREATS TO SAFETY AND SECURITY: The Department of State remains concerned about the possibility of terrorist attacks against U.S. citizens in Southeast Asia.
+The Department of State remains concerned about the possibility of terrorist attacks against U.S. citizens in Southeast Asia.
 Extremist groups in the region have demonstrated the capability to carry out attacks in locations where Westerners congregate, and these groups do not distinguish between civilian and official targets.
 The U.S. government has designated two such groups, Jemaah Islamiyah (JI) and the Abu Sayyaf Group (ASG), as Foreign Terrorist Organizations.
-JI, is linked to al-Qaeda and other regional terrorist groups and has cells operating throughout Southeast Asia.
+JI is linked to al-Qaeda and other regional terrorist groups and has cells operating throughout the region.
+Since April 2014, Malaysian authorities have arrested 37 supporters of the Islamic State in Iraq and the Levant (ISIL) terrorist group, including many individuals who planned to fight in Syria and Iraq.

-CRIME: Petty theft, particularly purse snatching and pick-pocketing, and residential burglaries are the most common crimes committed against foreigners.
+CRIME: There has been a noticeable increase in crime in Kuala Lumpur over the past year, including several reported assaults and robberies, sometimes involving weapons.
+Petty theft, particularly purse snatching and pick-pocketing, and residential burglaries are the most common crimes committed against foreigners.
 Other types of non-violent criminal activity include credit card fraud and automobile theft.
-In tourist areas such as Bukit Bintang, Petaling Street (Chinatown), Sri Hartamas and Bangsar in Kuala Lumpur, and the main square in Malacca, the police have established small "Tourist Police” stations familiar with helping visitors to Malaysia.
+In tourist areas such as Bukit Bintang, Petaling Street (Chinatown), Sri Hartamas and Bangsar in Kuala Lumpur, and the main square in Malacca, the police have established small "Tourist Police” stations manned by personnel familiar with helping visitors to Malaysia.

-There have been recent incidents of violent crime perpetrated against foreign tourists and local residents by taxi drivers in downtown Kuala Lumpur.
-Single women travelers are advised to book taxis in downtown shopping areas by phone, rather than hail on the street, particularly after dark.
-A useful app, “My Teksi”, allows smart phone users to book on-line.
-Upon entering the taxi confirm there is a license (with photo) on the dashboard or seatback, and that the driver matches the photo.
+Taxi drivers in downtown Kuala Lumpur have been involved in recent incidents of violent crime perpetrated against foreign tourists and local residents.
+Single women travelers are advised to book taxis in downtown shopping areas by phone, rather than hail a taxi on the street, particularly after dark.
+A useful app, “My Teksi,” allows smart phone users to book on-line.
+Before entering the taxi, confirm there is a license (with photo) on the dashboard or seatback, and that the driver matches the photo.
 Taxis are not permitted to stop to pick up additional passengers.
-Some drivers, particularly in tourist areas, refuse to use the meter despite a law prohibiting the practice.
+Some drivers, particularly in tourist areas, refuse to use the meter despite a law requiring that they do so.

-Purse Snatchings: In most incidents, two thieves on a motorcycle speed up from behind a victim, and the passenger on the back snatches a purse, handbag, or cellular phone.
+Purse Snatchings: In most purse-snatching incidents, two thieves on a motorcycle speed up from behind a victim, and the passenger on the back snatches a purse, handbag, or cellular phone.
 Thieves have also conducted snatch-thefts while leaning out of the passenger side of moving vehicles.
-Increasingly, robbers will confront a victim in larger groups.
-These types of thefts can occur at all hours and often in front of large groups of witnesses, even in upscale neighborhoods frequented by expatriates.
+Increasingly, large groups of robbers sometimes confront victims.
+These types of thefts can occur at all hours and often in front of large groups of witnesses, and even in upscale neighborhoods frequented by expatriates.
 Women walking by themselves or with small children are the most common targets, but men walking or jogging alone have also been targeted.
 Victims have been injured and even killed after falling and being dragged by thieves in cars or on motorcycles.
 More recently, some thieves carrying knives have slashed and cut the victim in order to shock the victim into immediately releasing valuable items.

-Smash and Grab Robberies: The targets are motorists who are stuck in traffic or stopped at a light.
+Smash and Grab Robberies: The targets of smash and grab robberies are motorists who are stuck in traffic or stopped at a light.
 The usual scenario is that a pair of thieves on a motorcycle identifies a car with a lone passenger (male or female) and with valuables (e.g., purse, bag) visible.
 The thieves use a hammer or crowbar to smash the window of the car, grab the bag, and speed off.
 If the motorist’s windows are already open, the motorcyclists simply reach in and take bags off the seat of the car.
-You can prevent these crimes by keeping valuables like purses and laptops out of sight while driving or removing them from the car (including the trunk) when parked.
-GPS monitors should not be left on the windscreen or dashboard.
+You can prevent these crimes by keeping valuables like purses and laptops out of sight while driving or removing them from the car (including from the trunk) when parked.
+GPS monitors should not be left on the windshield or dashboard.

-Credit Card Fraud: While traveling in Malaysia you should, closely safeguard your credit card numbers at all times, and only use them at reputable establishments.
+Credit Card Fraud: While traveling in Malaysia you should closely safeguard your credit card numbers at all times and use them only at reputable establishments.
 Credit card fraud continues to be a problem in the region, although enhanced technology has reduced reported instances of fraud.
-Unauthorized charges may not show on a credit card account for several months but can unexpectedly appear in amounts of $5,000 or more.
-One of the more common methods is for retailers to swipe the credit card under the counter where a machine containing a mobile phone SIM card receives the card’s information and transmits it to a criminal organization for reproduction.
+Unauthorized charges may not show on a credit card account for several months, and can unexpectedly appear in amounts of $5,000 or more.
+One of the more common methods used to carry out credit card fraud is for retailers to swipe the credit card under the counter, where a machine containing a mobile phone SIM card receives the card’s information and transmits it to a criminal organization for reproduction.
 You should watch retailers closely and any “under the table” transactions should be reported to the local police.
+A police report is necessary for the embassy to help victims follow-up on incidents of crime.
 In some cases, sophisticated criminal organizations have tapped into data lines emanating from retail establishments.
 Credit card information is then stolen while it is being transmitted to financial institutions.
 If you must use a credit card in Malaysia, you should check your account information frequently for fraudulent charges.
-ATM cards are safer as long as the machines where they are used are associated with reputable Malaysian banks.
+ATM cards are safer as long as the machines you use are associated with reputable Malaysian banks.

 Don’t buy counterfeit or pirated goods, even if they are widely available.
 Not only are the bootlegs illegal in the United States, you are encouraging criminal activity if you buy them.